 Ideally anchors at pitch heads should be reasonably high, but within reach of an average caver.
-Placing high anchor points for elevated rigging makes access to and from the pitch head easier. reduces fall factors, allows ease of take off and facilitates SRT rescue.
+Placing high anchor points for elevated rigging makes access to and from the pitch head easier, reduces fall factors, allows ease of take off and facilitates SRT rescue.

 On pull-through routes two separate anchors should be available for all pitches.
-The anchors can either share the load or be super-imposed, either method is acceptable (Appendix B, Figs 4 & 4b).
+The anchors can either share the load or be superimposed (Appendix A, Figs 5 & 6).
 Careful alignment and the angle of the anchors will ensure an easier rope run for retrieval after abseil.
 Consideration can also be given to using large free running rings attached to the anchor for long pull through pitches to ease rope retrieval.
-Remember similar metals should be used to prevent galvanic corrosion.
+Remember, similar metals should be used to prevent galvanic corrosion.